yaninavoda/afterparty-streetcode/README.md

 #### Step 8

-- :tada: After 3 approved reviews, merge your pull request with `developer` branch!
+- :tada: After 3 approved reviews, merge your pull request with `develop` branch!
 Also, it is important to wait for your scrum master to approve your changes.
 If there are some conflicts, resolve them, again.

 #### Step 9